kornik1977/ProgrammingAssignment3/CodeBook.md

 #### 66 variables (measurements) were estimated :

-average and standard deviation of body linear accelerations in time (saparately for every axis (X, Y, Z))
+"average and standard deviation of body linear accelerations in time (saparately for every axis (X, Y, Z))"
 timeBodyAccmeanX
 timeBodyAccmeanY
 timeBodyAccmeanZ